-If you do not like almond flour, as it does tend to be a bit gritty, you can substitute it using Carbalose Flour or king Arthur Keto Flour.
-These are both low-carb flours that are low carb but have a texture that it more similar to all-purpose flour.
+If you do not like almond flour, as it does tend to be a bit gritty, you can substitute it using Carbalose Flour or King Arthur Keto Flour.
+These are both low-carb flours that are low-carb but have a texture that is more similar to all-purpose flour.

-If using Carbalose Flour or King Arthur keto flour, be sure that you sift them before using them.
+If using Carbalose Flour or King Arthur Keto flour, be sure that you sift them before using them.
 Measure first and then sift.
 Using a sieve to sift is the easiest.
-Both of these products than to soft slowly in a regular sifter, so I always use a sieve.
+Both of these products tend to sift slowly in a regular sifter, so I always use a sieve.

-Do you really need to sift the dry ingredients?
+Do you need to sift the dry ingredients?

 If you don’t have a sifter and don’t want to invest in one, then you can skip over that step, but I recommend sifting.
 I find that when I am making sugar-free recipes, sifting makes for a lighter and smoother batter, which results in a nicer texture in your finished baked brownies.